5% discount for members of British Columbia sheep organizations continues for 2026!

 Contact me early to get on the list so I can plan to include you when I am in your area.

-You will receive an invoice and payment by e-transfer is preferred but cash or cheque are also ok.
+You will receive an invoice and payment by e-transfer is preferred but cash or cheque are also accepted.

 I enjoy my annual visit with my long term clients as well as meeting new ones.